Last Updated on March 6, 2021 by queenie mak

-Initially, I felt intimidated by the idea of cycling through Shimanami Kaido on my own because I have never done a solo bike trip before.
+Initially, I felt intimidated by the idea of biking the Shimanami Kaido cycling route on my own because I have never done a solo bike trip before.
 I was nervous about finding my way or not able to navigate the route.
 But my nervousness quickly disappeared.
 All I had to do was follow the blue line on the ground.
 Plus, there are English signs everywhere.
 It is almost impossible to lose the path!

 Related Post – How to spend 4 weeks in Japan from Tokyo to Hiroshima

-What you need to know before starting Shimanami Kaido cycling route
+What you need to know before you start the Shimanami Kaido bike route

 Before you start your cycling journey, take a look at my post on everything you need to know before going to Japan.
 I included a lot of travel information including how to get around Japan and other travel tips.

-Here are few additional tips for cycling Shimanami Kaido:
+Here are few additional tips for cycling Shimanami Kaido route:

 - The entire trail from Onomichi to Imabari is about 70km.
 If you are a beginner bike rider, it will take about eight to ten hours to complete.

-- Check out the Shimanami Kaido cycling map and learn about the route before your trip.
+- Check out the Shimanami Kaido cycling route map and learn about the route before your trip.

 - Very important: ride on the left side of the road.

-- You can cycle the bikeway even if you are a beginner at bike riding.
+- You can cycle the bikeway even if you are a beginner.

-- The ramps leading up to a bridge is on an incline but not super difficult.
+- The ramps leading up to a bridge are on an incline but not super difficult.

 - For a day trip, start as early as you can.
 Preferably before 8:00 am.